-Eat: Sancocho - the national Panamanian dish, a chicken stew with local vegetables.
+Eat: Sancocho is the national Panamanian dish, a chicken stew with local vegetables.

-Drink: Chichas - which come in a variety of flavours such as watermelon and pineapple as well as chicha de marañón from the fruit of the cashew tree.
+Drink: Chichas which come in a variety of flavours such as watermelon and pineapple as well as chicha de marañón from the fruit of the cashew tree.

-Read: The Tailor of Panama-John le Carré A tailor living in Panama reluctantly becomes a spy for a British agent.
+Read: The Tailor of Panama (John le Carré).
+A tailor living in Panama reluctantly becomes a spy for a British agent.

-Panama Fever: The Epic Story of One of the Greatest Human Achievements of All Time- the Building of the Panama Canal - Matthew Parker gusto in Panama City, costumed revelry, music and dancing culminate in a big Shrove Tuesday parade.
+Panama Fever: The Epic Story of One of the Greatest Human Achievements of All Time - the Building of the Panama Canal (Matthew Parker)